Skip to content

 }

 To parse enum we will have to read the name of a field, then check if it has some value assigned to it.
-If the value is set, then it should carry through to the next fields, increasing by one.
+If the value is set, then it should carry through to the next field increased by one.

 ⚠️ Implementation